Campus Offices and Services

 The Haupert Union Building, known affectionately as the "HUB," was built in 1962.
 The HUB was the first college union in the Lehigh Valley.
 Named for Dr. Raymond Haupert, President of Moravian University from 1944 to 1969, the HUB serves students, faculty, staff, and community members visiting the University.

 The Haupert Union Building offers services, activities, and programs for the convenience and enjoyment of members of the campus community.
 Holding many events and meetings on campus, the HUB truly serves as the center of the campus community.

 Hillside 5H, West Laurel Street

 The Health Center, under the management of St. Luke's Hospital, provides primary care for students during the fall and spring terms.
-Students do not need to have Moravian College health insurance to visit the Health Center.
+Students do not need to have Moravian University health insurance to visit the Health Center.

 Note: MMR is commonly administered in childhood, the first dose when the child is between 12 months and 5 years of age, the second after 5 years of age.
 Those who did not receive this vaccine as children or received it too early to be effective should see their healthcare provider.